 .png)

-Extensive research has shown that children learn best through play.
+Extensive research has shown that children learn best through play and exploration.
 Play at every stage of development improves a child's IQ, social-emotional growth, learning, and academic performance.
-The Playhouse is a play-based (child-centered) childcare establishment, meaning that much of our learning comes from intentionally planned and developmentally appropriate activities and free play.
 Our activities are designed to adequately nurture the emotional and intellectual growth of our kids.
 Through stimulating activities, hands-on learning opportunities, and exploration, young children are free to develop into bright young minds.

 How do we spend our days?

-Children must be two years old and be up-to-date on their immunizations in order to attend.
-Being potty trained is not a requirement.
+Children must be at least two years old and up-to-date on immunizations to attend.
+Potty training is not required.

 Daily Schedule